 A joint initiative established in 2007 by the Singapore government [National Environment Agency (NEA)], industry and NGO to reduce packaging waste, the Singapore Packaging Agreement (SPA) ended in June 2020, and was replaced by other initiatives, most notably the Packaging Partnership Program (PPP).
 The NEA partnered with the Singapore Manufacturing Federation (SFM) to officially launched the PPP on March 24, 2021.
-PPP is an industry-led program that supports companies in their adoption of sustainable packaging waste management practices under the Mandatory Packaging Report Framework from January 1, 2021, as well as enabling the exchange of best practices in sustainable packaging waste management.
+Essentially, the PPP is an industry-led program that supports companies in their adoption of sustainable packaging waste management practices.
+The PPP aims to familiarize companies with the Mandatory Packaging Report (MPR) requirements and build industry capability in sustainable packaging waste management.
+This will be done through outreach activities, sharing of knowledge, and industry best practices.